Touriva/masternode-install/README.md

 * **Section D**: Preparing the local wallet.
 * **Section E**: Connecting & Starting the masternode.

-***if you sign up through our reveral link you will recieve a free $50 credit ones you link your credit card or paypal simply***
+***If you sign up through our reveral link you will recieve a free $50 credit ones you link your credit card or paypal simply***
 ***[Reveral link](https://www.vultr.com/?ref=7876955-4F)***

 ***